-In 2023, none of the Company's service providers accounted for more than 10% of the Company's revenue.
+The other services are procured from a broad base of suppliers, and therefore the Group is not dependent on any single supplier.
+In 2023, none of the Group's other suppliers accounted for more than 10% of the Group's revenue.